digitaltechnologyandcultures/DICE_Instructor_Handbook/giving_feedback.md

 Github is a valuable tool to us throughout the program.
 Most assignments in the Production Courses are handed in via Github, which gives us a valuable insight into the process a student has gone through to complete an assignment.

 You should be reviewing their code on Github when they turn it in.
+Think of this as a code review like you would do for any project you're working on, and use the same guidelines we always use for code reviews:

+* Offer helpful corrections where there are errors
+* Offer suggestions for improvement at both large and small scales
+* Fill in gaps of knowledge indicated by the code (don't just demand specific changes)